jpkanter/Spcht/Folio2Triplestore.md

 ### The configuration file - folio2triplestore_config.py

 This file contains all settings and file path to other files that are needed for the overall procedure.
 In a standard installation the file wont be present and instead a file called `folio2triplestore_config.example.py` can be found within the `./foliotools` folder.

+## general design philosophy

+Broadly speaking, there were two approaches to maintain synchronicity between the triplestore and the Folio that is the master of all data in this use case.
+Either way there needs to be some procedure that checks whether the data in the triplestore still reflect the content of the Folio.
+This tools does manage its update times itself, defined by three parameters in the configuration file, there would have been an alternative to make it a pure command line dependent application.
+In both cases the script has to be called by *cron* or some other kind of task scheduler.
+I believe to compress some complexity by managing the time frames for updates inside the same configuration file that holds other information concerning the process i choose the *better* way.
+Although there is room for discussion [^1]

+[^1]: as always